o3world/o3w-frontend-guidelines/README.md

 * Avoid excessive and arbitrary shorthand notation. `.btn` is useful for button, but `.s` doesn't mean anything.
 * Use meaningful names; use structural or purposeful names over presentational.
 * It's also useful to apply many of these same rules when creating SCSS variable names.
+* A valid name should start with a letter, an underscore, or a hyphen (-) which is followed by any numbers, hyphens, underscores, letters.
+* A name should be at least two characters long.
+* A name can not start with a digit, two hyphens or a hyphen followed by a number.

 <a name="block-element-modifier-bem"></a>
 ### Block Element Modifier (BEM)